 What types of projects require a building permission application?

-New home construction or additions
+New construction and additions

-Decks, garages, or accessory structures
+Decks, garages, and accessory structures

-Major interior remodeling affecting structure
+Interior remodeling affecting structure or load-bearing walls

 Is a building permission application the same as a permit?